UMUBYEYIMadeleine/tue_28267_Madeleine_Mental-health-support-app-project_db/phase5/validate/readme.md

 # 4.data completeness

-SELECT * FROM USERS WHERE full_name IS NULL OR email IS NULL OR password_hash IS NULL;
+SELECT * FROM USERS WHERE full_name IS not NULL OR email IS not NULL OR password_hash IS not NULL;

-SELECT * FROM EXERCISES WHERE title IS NULL OR duration_minutes IS NULL;
+SELECT * FROM EXERCISES WHERE title IS not NULL OR duration_minutes IS not NULL;

 # 5.validate